joris-gentinetta/monkey_robot_codebase/README.md

 ## 14. Install MoveIt on the RPP
 Follow the instructions [here](https://ros-planning.github.io/moveit_tutorials/doc/getting_started/getting_started.html) to install MoveIt on the controller device.
-From this point onwards I am assuming you have a catkin workspace setup, to which I will refer as "monkey_ws" from now on.
-Note that this simply means that there is a folder in your /home directory called *monkey_ws*, in which you have executed all commands listed in the tutorial mentioned above.
+From this point onwards I am assuming you have a catkin workspace setup, to which I will refer as "ws_moveit" from now on.
+Note that this simply means that there is a folder in your /home directory called *ws_moveit*, in which you have executed all commands listed in the tutorial mentioned above.

 ## 15. Download and build the monkey_interface on the RPP
 1. From this repo, download the folder "monkey_listener" and place it in the "src" folder of your catkin ws
 2. Run ```catkin build monkey_listener``` to build the package.
 3. If you haven't done so already, run ```caktin build ``` in the src folder, to build all packages.
 This will take about 10min (if you never build them before).
-4. Open the directory *monkey_ws/src/monkey_listener* in a terminal and run ```chmod +x joint_control_listener.py``` to allow monkey_interface.py to be executed.
+4. Open the directory *ws_moveit/src/monkey_listener* in a terminal and run ```chmod +x joint_control_listener.py``` to allow monkey_interface.py to be executed.

 # Usage